kappit/grunt-phpstrict/README.md

 > Strict PHP development'

 ## Description
-This plugin helps you in the development process, when using PHP type hints.
+This plugin helps you in the development process, when using PHP type hints when using functions.
 It warns you if parameter types or return types are missing and enforces you to employ a strict programming.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`